Adoption ease

 Platforms

-Web, iOS, Android, Mac, Windows, Linux, API
+Web, iOS, Android, Mac, Windows, Linux

 Last verified